mendix/docs/content/en/docs/appstore/widgets/mendix-feedback.md

 ### 4.4 Create a New Microflow to Retrieve DecryptedToken {#create-a-new-microflow-to-retrieve-decryptedtoken}

 In MendixSSO 3, the Microflow **DS_GetCurrentIdToken** is deprecated.
-You will need to create a new microflow in your own module to retrive the **DecryptedToken**.
+You will need to create a new microflow in your own module to retrieve the **DecryptedToken**.
 Place **SUB_GetDecryptedTokenByTypeForCurrentSessionn** in this new microflow, and then use it in MendixSSO Authentication:

 {{< figure src="/attachments/appstore/widgets/mendix-feedback/MF_GetCurrentIdToken.png" >}}
-{{< figure src="/attachments/appstore/widgets/mendix-feedback/MF_expample.png" >}}
+{{< figure src="/attachments/appstore/widgets/mendix-feedback/MF_example.png" >}}

 The tokenType argument is **MendixSSO.TokenType.ID_TOKEN**: